Close Menu

 hindering IT efficiency.

-So-called “Safe Harbor” clauses in government regulations allow companies to not
+So-called “Harbourarbor” clauses in government regulations allow companies not to

 have to notify customers of occurrences of data theft if that data was encrypted and therefore unreadable.